 While depression and anxiety are two very separate mental health issues, they often go hand in hand with one another.
 They fuel one another: anxiety can lead to depression; depression can lead to anxiety.
-When depression and anxiety play off one another it can feel debilitating for the individual struggling with these ailments.
-In this article we will look at how depression and anxiety play on one another and how to get treatment for them.
+When these two play off one another it can feel debilitating for the individual struggling with these ailments.
+In this article we will look at how these conditions play on one another and how to get treatment for them.

 It has been estimated that about half the people struggling with either depression or anxiety have both conditions at the same time.
 For each person experiencing this the cause can be different.
 Some individuals struggle with both disorders simultaneously, others have one condition trigger the other.
 For example, if you are struggling with anxiety and worry is preventing you from completing needed tasks or being productive, this can easily lead to negative thoughts and feelings of hopelessness about your situation.
 In this instance, over tie your anxiety can lead to depression.

-Here are some signs you may be suffering from depression and anxiety:
+Here are some signs you may be suffering from both:

 Everyone experiences mental health concerns differently.
 If you are experiencing any of the above symptoms, it may be time to check in with your doctor and get help.
 Early intervention is the best way to ensure these concerns do not begin to interfere significantly with your every day functioning.